CLASSES AND WORKSHOPS FOR PAINTERS:

 No one can teach you to paint, but the right teachers, and the right peers can shave years off your development.

 For years now, I have had the pleasure and privilege of hosting and facilitating small groups of artists for critique and discussion of their work.
-At present, these groups meet twice a year, and I am pleased to announce a new session is coming up.
+At present, these groups meet two or three times a year, and I am pleased to announce a new session is coming up.

 One of the hardest tasks the artist has before them is clear and critical reflection upon his or her own work, as well as the challenge of maintaining and renewing fresh eyes.
 Dialogue with other practitioners of the art form helps an awful lot in both clarifying one’s ideas, and in keeping morale up and working with intensity and dedication.
 This is what we aim to provide in this group by showing up for one another.
 Community and discussion with other serious painters.
 No agenda other than what you are engaged with in your studio practice and thinking.
 Groups are diverse in terms of participating artists and their aesthetics, and id be happy to put you in touch with past participants for testimonials.